UK Stocks-Factors to watch on April 30

-LONDON, April 30 Britain's FTSE 100 futures contract edged up 0.2 percent on Thursday, indicating a steadier open for the main cash market after the index had fallen to a three-week low on Wednesday.
+LONDON, April 30 Britain's FTSE 100 index is seen opening up by 20 points, or 0.3 percent higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell to a three-week low on Wednesday, closing down 1.2 percent at 6,946.28 points.